jpillora/pnode/README.md

 ```

 This will get called to whenever <name>multinode</end>
-needs to re-establish a connection
+needs to restablish a connection.

 #### TCP Example